webplatform/docs/tutorials/media_queries/index.md

 '''Note:''' In the examples above, the '''only''' keyword filters out the shrinking number of legacy browsers that interpret media types ('''screen'') but not the accompanying media query syntax.
 A similar
 '''not''' keyword reverses what a media query matches.
-This excludes any kind of browser that is sensitive to orientation:
+This example detects optional features, excluding any browser that is sensitive to
+orientation:

  not all and (orientation)